-Statement No. 84 "Fiduciary Activities" The provisions of this statement are effective for fiscal years beginning after December 15, 2018.
-Statement No. 87 "Leases" The provisions of this statement are effective for fiscal years beginning after December 15, 2019.
-Statement No. 89 "Accounting for Interest Cost Incurred before the End of a Construction Period" The provisions of this statement are effective for fiscal years beginning after December 15, 2019.
-Statement No. 90 "Majority Equity Interests-an Amendment of GASB Statements No. 14 and No. 61" The provisions of this statement are effective for fiscal years beginning after December 15, 2018.
-Statement No. 91 "Conduit Debt Obligations" The provisions of this statement are effective for fiscal years beginning after December 15, 2020.
+Statement No. 84 "Fiduciary Activities" The provisions of this statement are effective for fiscal years beginning after December 15, 2019.
+Statement No. 87 "Leases" The provisions of this statement are effective for fiscal years beginning after June 15, 2021.
+Statement No. 89 "Accounting for Interest Cost Incurred before the End of a Construction Period" The provisions of this statement are effective for fiscal years beginning after December 15, 2020.
+Statement No. 90 "Majority Equity Interests-an Amendment of GASB Statements No. 14 and No. 61" The provisions of this statement are effective for fiscal years beginning after December 15, 2019.
+Statement No. 91 "Conduit Debt Obligations" The provisions of this statement are effective for fiscal years beginning after December 15, 2021.
+Statement No. 92 "Omnibus 2020" The provisions of this statement are effective for fiscal years beginning after June 15, 2021.
+Statement No. 93 "Replacement of Interbank Offered Rates" The provision of this statement except for paragraphs 11b, 13, and 14 are effective for fiscal years beginning after June 15, 2020.
+Paragraph 11b is effective for fiscal years beginning after December 31, 2021.
+Paragraphs 13 and 14 are effective for fiscal years beginning after June 15, 2021.
+Statement No. 94 "Public-Private and Public-Public Partnerships and Availability Payment Arrangements" The provisions of this statement are effective for fiscal years beginning after June 15, 2022.